Refinitiv/efx-grid/book/en/apis/README.md

 - `efx-grid` is also a custom element which wraps [Real-time Grid](rt_grid/Grid.md), providing an easy way to display real-time data in a tabular format.
 It allows you to create list of multiple instruments with multiple real-time and fundamentals columns.
     - To initialize the element, use `config` property to define all the options.
 Available options are listed in the [typeDef section](rt_grid/Grid.html#~GridOptions).
     - The `api` property is actually a [Real-time Grid](rt_grid/Grid.md) instance.
-The property will not be available immediately after page loaded so subsequence `api` executions should start inside `config.whenDefined` callback.
+The property will not be available immediately after page loaded so subsequence `api` executions should start inside or after `configured` event.
     - For more internal APIs, use `api.getCoreGrid()` method.
 The method returns [Core](core/Grid.md) instance.
 - [Real-time Grid](rt_grid/Grid.md) is built on top of `Core` with JET's Quotes support, providing an easy way to display real-time data in a tabular format.
 - [Core](core/Grid.md) is a core engine of grid written in Javascript.
 It can be accessed from Real-time Grid through `getCoreGrid()` method.